0xAX/asm/content/asm_3.md

         ;; Set the divisor to 10.
         mov rbx, 10
-        ;; Divide the sum stored in `rax`, resulting quotient will be stored in `rax`, ;; and the reminder will be stored in `rdx` register. div rbx
+        ;; Divide the sum stored in `rax`, resulting quotient will be stored in `rax`, ;; and the remainder will be stored in `rdx` register. div rbx
-        ;; Add 48 to the reminder to get a string ASCII representation of the number value. add rdx, 48
+        ;; Add 48 to the remainder to get a string ASCII representation of the number value. add rdx, 48
-        ;; Store the reminder on the stack. push rdx
+        ;; Store the remainder on the stack. push rdx
         ;; Increase the counter.
         inc rcx